kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 11: March 12, 2020

+**Today's Progress**: I worked on the cartao-virtual project.
+It's a new project just to practice what I've been learning about Angular Material.

+**Thoughts**: I want to become so good in Angular so I can do any project in it.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-small-projects/commit/4146ddb4ab53849e9cc17e0c7a6d18aa59a459d9)

+---

 ### Day 10: March 11, 2020

 **Today's Progress**: I worked on the Haskell repo.
 I'm taking Haskell course this semester so I started following the Learn You a Haskell for Great Good and I've played around with ghci prompt.